hpcugent/vsc_user_docs/mkdocs/docs/HPC/multi_job_submission.md

 down the whole cluster.
 It would be better to bundle those jobs in larger sets.
-In TORQUE, an experimental feature known as "*job arrays*" existed to allow the creation of multiple jobs with one *qsub* command, but is was not supported by Moab, the current scheduler.
+In TORQUE, an experimental feature known as "*job arrays*" existed to allow the creation of multiple jobs with one *qsub* command, but is not supported by Moab, the current scheduler.

 The "**Worker framework**" has been developed to address this issue.